 Talenom Plc: Disclosure under chapter 9, section 10 of the securities market act

-Talenom Plc has received an announcement from Danske Bank A/S on 27 February 2020.
-According to the announcement the total number of Talenom shares owned by Danske Bank A/S fell below level of 5% as a result of share transactions concluded on 26 February 2020.
+Talenom Plc has received an announcement from Danske Bank A/S on 3 March 2020.
+According to the announcement the total number of Talenom shares owned by Danske Bank A/S exceeded the level of 5% as a result of share transactions concluded on 2 March 2020.

 Total position of Danske Bank A/S according to the notification: